louissabri/me/set4/readme.md

 6/7/22 15:07 Starting on set 4, I've finished going through IOexamples.py and am now going to attempt ex 1!

 I remember Ben talking about something important to do with IO in the lecture, but that was a few weeks ago and I've forgotten what he said.
 I guess this is why it's important to do the work on time.

+Edit: watching the videos on design-computing.github.io is really helpful.

+7/7/22 12:50 it has taken me aaaaaages to understand how to drill into nested collections and pull an element out.
+I must have missed something fundamental early on, had to go back to the week 2 lecture so I could understand.

+Was such a great feeling when I finally figured it out.
+Both understanding how it works and the correct syntax felt like a nightmare.